Back Squats

 Follow these step-by-step instructions to perform Back Squats with proper form and technique.

-Stand with your feet shoulder-width apart, toes slightly pointed out.
-Hold a barbell across your upper back or keep your hands on your hips if using bodyweight.
+Stand with your feet shoulder-width apart, toes pointed slightly out, and the barbell resting across your upper back and shoulders.

 Secondary Muscles